 A high Bank of England base rate means banks are more likely to offer high savings rates, as using savers’ deposits to fund the bank’s loans is cheaper than borrowing from the central bank.

 If the base rate is low, being able to borrow cheaply from the Bank of England can be far more attractive than having to pay interest to savers – which is why banks may then reduce their rates or pull particularly popular savings accounts.

 It’s not clear whether a negative base rate would mean banks are paid to take out loans, but it does suggest that offering generous savings rates could become even less of a priority – something we’ve already seen in the wake of base rate reductions that have already happened this year.

 Savings rates have been in decline for some time, but the rate drops and account withdrawals have picked up speed since the Bank of England reduced the base rate to an historic low of 0.1% in March.

 The graph below shows how average savings rates have changed over the past year, using data from Moneyfacts.
 A ‘long-term fixed-rate savings account’ is categorised as any terms more than 18-months long.

-As the graph shows, interest rates are falling across the board.
-The average long-term account rate has fallen by 0.73% in 12 months; 0.32% since the lockdown began in March.
+As the graph shows, interest rate reductions picked up pace in March and subsequent months – levelling off between August and September, and in some cases even increasing slightly into October.
+However, rates are still far below pre-pandemic levels.
+The average long-term account rate has fallen by 0.44% since the lockdown began in March.

-As for instant-access rates – the accounts many flock to in times of economic uncertainty – today’s average of just 0.3% is less than half what it was last year.
+As for instant-access rates – the accounts many flock to in times of economic uncertainty – today’s average of just 0.23% is less than half what it was this time last year.
 While a few market-leading accounts offer just over 1%, many only pay 0.01%.